north-road/slyr/docs/src/user_guide/pricing.md

 >
 > Type of users (in office/remote)

-When we receive payment (credit card, bank transfer or PayPal), we will send you the licence and instructions for using **SLYR**.
+When we receive payment (via credit card or bank transfer), we will send you the licence and instructions for using **SLYR**.